 Garden design for wheelchair gardeners.

-Good well thought out garden design and hard landscaping, including pathways and ramps for wheelchair access, will make gardening easier and I have covered recommended width measurements, gradients and layout on the disabled garden layout page .
+Good well thought out garden design and hard landscaping, including pathways (Roll out paths can be a good and cheap alternative to having concrete or slab pathways built).and ramps for wheelchair access, will make gardening easier and I have covered recommended width measurements, gradients and layout on the disabled garden layout page .

 Raised beds, reachable borders, hanging baskets and accessible arbors and trellises all make gardening easier without having to stretch or bend to reach your plants.
 Some hanging baskets even come with their own pulley system so they can be raised and lowered from your wheelchair.